 Our school prayer

-O Lord, bless our school,that working together and playing together we may learn to serve you and to serve one another, for Christ's sake, Amen.
+Bless our School that working together and playing together we may learn to serve you and serve one another Amen

 Collective worship provides opportunities for reflection, periods of quiet and calm, celebration of events during the Christian year, participation, discussion, listening to stories, using art to explore the Christian faith, drama and self-expression.